sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-262/activity-2.md

 - Check if a “number” is actually a number with Number.isNaN()
 - Check if a number is finite with Number.isFinite()

-#### Display or modify your chosen string with three of the following:
+#### Display or modify your chosen string with two of the following:

 - Show the number of characters in your string with String.length;
 - Show a sub-string of your string with String.substr() or String.substring();